ktownsend-personal/RetroPhone/README.md

   * This overlap might be normal, even with a real phone system...just rare for anyone to notice because they don't usually have the earpiece to their ear already when going off-hook.
 If I find a phone on a real phone system I may try to check this.
 * The SLIC's audio output pin has the 20Hz ringing signal while ringing (at audio level, not high voltage), likely requiring a filter or an isolation mechanism (relay, solid-state relay, other options?)
 * software-DTMF with [PhoneDTMF library](https://github.com/Adrianotiger/phoneDTMF) requires too much sample time and it murders mozzi so it requires not using dialtone, and I had repeating digit issues during steady tone presses
+* Using Preferences.h to save settings was hanging on the prefs.begin() call at startup.
+I couldn't find anyone else online having this issue, but I eventually figured out it was a timing issue of some sort.
+A short delay before calling prefs.begin() was needed.
+A 50ms delay seems sufficient.
+I occasionally saw hangs when reading values during startup(), so if you see that try increasing the delay.

 ## Notable
 * SHK pin from SLIC bounces a lot, so it requires debounce logic.
 GadgetReboot noticed it bounces longer when powered 3.3V vs. 5V